 - Investigative agency findings.
 When incidents are investigated by state or federal agencies, this can entice a facility to offer a higher settlement, even when the findings are technically considered inadmissible.

 A settlement is by definition a compromise between two parties.
 This means that neither side is left completely satisfied.
 If you're trying to evaluate whether an offer is fair, you will need to weigh the dollar amount of the settlement against the expense and overhead associated with a trial.
 In addition, settling can have personal benefits if you're worried about protecting the privacy of your loved one or placing family members through the emotional stress associated with court appearances and depositions.

 In the United States, the majority of nursing home residents receive Medicaid or Medicare benefits to pay for their care.
 As you're evaluating a settlement offer, keep in mind that any program used to pay for your loved one's nursing home care will be entitled to a percentage of funds recovered in a lawsuit.

 Protecting Your Legal Rights

 Since nursing home abuse claims can present challenging legal issues, it's important to enlist the assistance of an attorney who can advocate for your needs throughout the process.
 The experienced attorneys at Neblett, Beard & Arsenault are dedicated to helping Louisiana residents protect their right to compensation in nursing home neglect cases.
-Call today to schedule a free, no-obligation case review at one of our six convenient office locations.
+Call today to schedule a free, no-obligation case review.